James Goggin

 Art direction of the renowned monthly independent progressive music magazine.
 Redesign,commissioning and art direction of all photography, illustration, image prepress and reproduction, colour correction, typesetting.

-James Goggin Education Details
+James Goggin education

-Frequently Asked Questions about James Goggin
+Frequently asked questions about James Goggin

 What company does James Goggin work for?

-James Goggin works for Practise Studio
+James Goggin works for Practise Studio.

 What is James Goggin's email address?